Mom and Daughter Author Study on Sharon Creech: We Agree to Disagree

 My daughter and I both loved Heartbeat and I think this is her first novel in verse that she’s liked and this is only my 4th novel in verse, if you can count Call Me Maria; the others are all Sharon Creech.
 I am amazed how Creech can sneak in humor while creating a novel in verse, as well as characters and a plot that unfolds like a flower in bloom.
 I mean, she uses less words than when she writes a novel, so it’s as if every word works double time.

-This is a such a good read with heartbeat referring to both a baby developing in 12-year-old Annie’s mother’s womb, and her own heartbeat as she runs madly for the sheer joy of it with her friend Max.
-His life, it seems, is more grim and he’s running to get himself to college on a scholarship.
+This is such a good read with heartbeat referring to both a baby developing in 12-year-old Annie’s mother’s womb and her own heartbeat as she runs madly for the sheer joy of it with her friend Max.
+His life, it seems, is grimmer and he’s running to get himself to college on a scholarship.
 Annie’s grandfather has Alzheimer’s and Creech paints a loving but realistic portrait of living with dementia for both the grandfather and the people who love him.
-But my favorite part — the part that always makes me chuckle — is Annie’s English teacher, Mr. Welling and his “forbidden” words: very, like, ya know?, uh, well, stuff, yeah.
+But my favorite part — the part that always makes me chuckle — is Annie’s English teacher, Mr. Welling, and his “forbidden” words: very, like, ya know? uh, well, stuff, yeah.
 I love it when the English teacher in Creech comes out and it IS funny how difficult it is for Annie to avoid saying or writing these words, though she makes very good use of both footnotes and a thesaurus! 🙂 [novel in verse, ages 8-16]

 And while this book is not her finest and will not make the roster on my daughter’s author study, it is a pleasant read, particularly for those kids trying to find their way as they enter a new school, particularly if it’s the boarding school kind.
 Finally, I think this book is interesting as an author study book for its significance in watching the author develop.
 I would hazard to say that there would be no Salamanca Tree Hiddle if it were not for the training ground of developing Domenica Santolina Doone. [chapter book, ages 9-12]